Smeg Clothes Dryers Review

 Heat pump technology conserves and recycles warm air and in turn, the heat pump dryers typically use only a fraction of the energy needed by other types.
-A heat pump is essential the same as a refrigeration cycle, which absorbs energy from a cooler area and releases in into the warmer area without producing nearly as much heat as a result.
+A heat pump is essentially the same as a refrigeration cycle, which absorbs energy from a cooler area and releases in into the warmer area without producing nearly as much heat as a result.
 It can thus, be put almost anywhere in your home, not necessarily near a window or door.

 Smeg 7kg SAHP7 Heat Pump Dryer